magamba/hp_arrangements/README.md

     python compute_projections.py --arch alexnet --dataset imagenet --cuda --normalize
   ```

-For each snapshot or pretrained model, the compute statistics will be stored as a JSON file, which can later be loaded for plotting.
+For each snapshot or pretrained model, the computed statistics will be stored as a JSON file, which can later be loaded for plotting.

 ### Example
 Compute projection statistics from a model snasphot of AlexNet trained on Imagenet: